CodyDegraffeNiles/CodyDegraffeNiles/README.md

 <details>
  <summary>Mini-Xcom</summary>
- A turn-based Javascript game where a user commands a squad of tanks and fights the AI to the last tank standing.
+ A turn-based Javascript game where a user commands a squad of tanks and fight a competent AI to the last tank standing.
  <br/>
  <img src="https://media.giphy.com/media/ZNyuPiw8I6FKUzUDT6/giphy.gif" alt="Mini-Xcom Demo" />
   <br/>